 Fishmongers long ago realized the public will accept previously neglected fish if they simply give it a new name.
 The most famous example being Chilean sea bass, which sounds way more tasty than Patagonian toothfish.
 When it comes to fish being marketed as sushi grade it is the same thing: fresh yellowfin tuna sounds good but sashimi grade ahi sounds better.

+This is not like choosing a steak, there is no official “Prime” or “Choice” equivalent in seafood.
 When a company markets a product as sushi grade fish, what they are really saying is “this is the best that we have.”
 However, that is not the same as “this is the best you can get.”
-But a consumer can be forgiven for thinking that, since there is no quality standard for sushi grade fish and shellfish.
-The standards for sushi fish, come strictly from a human health standpoint.
+It is up to each fish dealer to determine what they see as sushi grade, since there is no official quality standard.

 Of course, these safety standards go right out the window, regardless of fish quality, if it is cross-contaminated with fish not prepared for sushi.
 Using the same cutting boards and knives, not changing food-prep gloves, even storing sushi and non-sushi fish together can all lead to contamination and sickness.

 I for one, love sushi but I will leave it up to the pros.
 I once treated a Japanese friend with raw bluefin that was caught only hours before, I’m not so sure I would do that today.
 My favorite sushi are usually cooked or cured anyway.
 My favorite is unagi, which is grilled eel.
 Unagi can only be served cooked because eel blood is toxic to humans.
 Salmon parasites are on the rise, and I love salmon nigiri, but I only get smoked salmon.

 For the sake your health and the health of others, please take raw fish preparation seriously.
 Follow the guidelines to ensure your sushi and sashimi is both healthy and delicious.